 - Occupational Therapists (OT)

 The examination is based upon seven major content areas.
 Each of the content areas is briefly described and followed by an outline of the topics included in the area in the NAECB candidate handbook (see link at right).
 In addition, the number of test items devoted to each major content area is noted.
 The examination is composed of 175 items.
 (150 scored items, 25 pre-test items).

 Each test item on the examination is categorized by a cognitive level that a candidate would likely use to respond.

 Recall: The ability to recall or recognize specific information is required.

 Application: The ability to comprehend, relate or apply knowledge to new or changing situations is required.

 Analysis: The ability to analyze and synthesize information, determine solutions and/or to evaluate the usefulness of a solution is required.

 The sample items in the candidate handbook are only examples to demonstrate the cognitive levels (i.e. recall, application, and analysis/evaluation) of questions on the AE-C examination.
 Candidates are encouraged to review the examination matrix in the candidate handbook for a comprehensive list of the test’s content and to assess their study needs prior to taking the examination.

-You will need Adobe Reader to view the Candidate Handbook, Exam Testing Categories and How exam is scored documents.
-Click here if you do not already have Reader.
+You will need Adobe Reader to view the Candidate Handbook, Exam Testing Categories, and How The Exam is Scored documents.
+Click here if you do not already have Adobe Reader.